 4. Take Up New Hobbies and Plan Fun Activities

-With all the things I mentioned about how to prepare for winter, you might already be imagining yourself bundled up and inside for several months.
+With all the things I mentioned about Calgary winter preparation, you might already be imagining yourself bundled up and inside for several months.

 But, with so many things to do in Calgary in winter (and given how long winter lasts!), I would instead encourage you to take up some winter hobbies and schedule in some fun events, festivals, and winter activities so that you might actually look forward to winter!